This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 ItemView & ItemMasterView reference

 The ItemView contains all part and document records with standard item attributes.
 The ItemMasterView contains all columns of the ItemView plus all custom attributes.
+These views are available in both the viewer and the released schemas.

 A basic SQL statement is SELECT * FROM ItemView